-The same is true of the human physiology – no matter how well-trained you are and how well-prepared you are, your run will not be as good as it could have been if your body is full of “bad fuel” or there is not enough of it.
+The same is true of human physiology – no matter how well-trained you are and how well-prepared you are, your run will not be as good as it could have been if your body is full of “bad fuel” or there is not enough of it.

 The fuel your body needs to function normally during daily activities and training comes from the food and drink you consume.
 While the amount of energy you need is an important factor, the quality of your energy intake is crucial to achieving optimal performance.

 Most runners know that carbohydrates are the key source of energy for runners.
-But that does not mean that fats and proteins are not as essential nutrients.
+But that does not mean that fats and proteins are not essential nutrients.
 Nor does it mean that all carbohydrate sources are equally good.
 You can read more about nutrition for runners here: Runners diet and nutrition up to the marathon race itself here: Outstanding diet on race day.

 6. Preparations for the race day